thewtex/docker-opengl/README.rst

   - Informs the user of the URL to access the container with a web browser
   - Stops and removes containers from previous runs to avoid conflicts
   - Mounts the present working directory to /home/user/work on Linux and Mac OSX
+  - Prints out the graphical app output log following execution
+  - Exits with the same return code as the graphical app

   Options: